Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 • missing rollback (Security ≤ 2);

-• undefined blast radius (Implementation ≤ 2 without explicit field).
+• undefined blast radius (Implementation ≤ 2 without an explicit field).

-At total 20–22, the pipeline is permitted only in semi-manual mode and only if no blocking conditions above: stop after each implement step, explicit human confirmation, mandatory specification update, and re-assessment before return to auto loop.
+At a total of 20–22 the pipeline is allowed only in semi-manual mode and only if there are no blocking conditions above: a stop after every implement step, explicit human confirmation, a mandatory spec update, and a re-assessment before returning to the auto loop.

 Checklist Before Production Cutover

-Used when transferring the gate to a real process — each item is tied to the rubric in which hidden score drop is possible:
+Used when moving the gateway into a real process — each item is tied to the rubric where a hidden score drop is possible:

-• [ ] Spec contains WHY/WHAT/constraints and is tied to incident_id; each task has implements: pointing to REQ-identifier.
+• [ ] The spec contains WHY/WHAT/constraints and is tied to incident_id; every task has implements: pointing to a REQ identifier.

-• [ ] Dry-run is logged before real changes; blast radius fixed at pod or deployment level, not in words.
+• [ ] The dry run is logged before real changes; the blast radius is fixed at the pod or deployment level, not in words.

-• [ ] JSON Schema validates incident_event and final validation_report; Given/When/Then cover happy and negative path.
+• [ ] JSON Schema validates incident_event and the final validation_report; Given/When/Then cover happy and negative paths.

-• [ ] Rollback condition written before execution and tested on staging; emergency stop available to operator without cluster access.
+• [ ] The rollback condition is recorded before execution and tested on a stand; an emergency stop is available to the operator without entering the cluster.

-• [ ] Trace webhook → CLI → diff → commit → validate reproducible by incident_id; manual confirmation triggered automatically on repeated failure or blast radius expansion.
+• [ ] The webhook → CLI → diff → commit → validate trace is reproducible by incident_id; manual confirmation is triggered automatically on a repeated failure or a blast-radius expansion.

 CategoryScoreJustification

-Spec5WHY (prevent OOMKill), WHAT (RSS below 80% for 10 minutes), constraints (don't touch stateful, rollback after 6 minutes) explicit, Given/When/Then assembled
+Spec5WHY (prevent OOMKill), WHAT (RSS below 80% for 10 minutes), constraints (do not touch stateful, rollback in 6 minutes) are explicit, Given/When/Then is assembled

-Implementation4Tasks idempotent, dry-run present, but scale-up branch lacks separate dry-run step
+Implementation4Tasks are idempotent, a dry run is present, but the scale-up branch lacks a separate dry-run step

-Verification5Given/When/Then, JSON Schema on incident_event and validation_report, stress specification on hidden leak, post-metrics in two windows
+Verification5Given/When/Then, JSON Schema on incident_event and validation_report, stress spec for hidden leak, post-metrics in two windows

-Security4Guardrails on stateful workloads, rollback and emergency stop present, escalation described in text without formal trigger
+Security4Guardrails on stateful workloads, rollback and emergency stop are present, escalation is described in prose without a formal trigger

-Total23/25Production-ready by threshold, but scale-up branch remains semi-manual until separate dry-run
+Total23/25Production-ready by the threshold, but the scale-up branch remains semi-manual until a separate dry run

 Full Track: Threshold Calibration

-Table "Low / Default / High" for readiness threshold, exercise with THRESHOLD override, and signals for review — in Appendix D, Section D.5.
-On the first pass, the chapter minimum is already proven if readiness_pass.json passes, audit/stateful fixtures are blocked, and delete_namespace does not get into the pre-approved action list.
+The "Low / Default / High" table for the readiness threshold, the exercise with overriding THRESHOLD, and the signals for a revisit are in Appendix D, section D.5.
+On the first pass the minimum of the chapter is already proven if readiness_pass.json passes, the audit/stateful fixtures are blocked, and delete_namespace is not in the pre-approved action list.

 Examples and Application

-Practical input log for Qwen Code may start like this: POST /hooks/grafana reports memory_percent=93, pod=api-7b4, namespace=appointments-api, window=10m.
-Then POST /hooks/pagerduty confirms severity=critical and links the event to service appointments-api.
-The normalizer creates incident_event with incident_id=HM-2026-05-17-01, removes sensitive fields, attaches source references, and triggers user command /sdd:specify --event incident_event.json --preset high_memory_usage or equivalent qwen -p prompt — both variants belong to the recommended framework from the chapter header and are implemented as project commands around Qwen Code.
+A practical input log for Qwen Code can start like this: POST /hooks/grafana reports memory_percent=93, pod=api-7b4, namespace=appointments-api, window=10m.
+Then POST /hooks/pagerduty confirms severity=critical and links the event to the service appointments-api.
+The normalizer creates an incident_event with incident_id=HM-2026-05-17-01, strips sensitive fields, attaches source references, and runs the custom command /sdd:specify --event incident_event.json --preset high_memory_usage or the equivalent qwen -p prompt — both options are part of the recommended framework from the chapter header and are implemented through project commands around Qwen Code.

-The first diff in specify.md captures three blocks: WHAT (reduce RSS below 80% for 10 minutes), WHY (prevent OOMKill and latency growth), constraints (don't touch stateful workloads, don't change HPA, have rollback after 6 minutes without improvement).
-On /plan the system compares two strategies: (A) restart target pod and observe; (B) restart plus temporary scale-up to four replicas.
-The verifier runs Given/When/Then: given pod is stateless and memory above 90% for 10 minutes; when only target pod is restarted; then memory must drop below 80%, and 5xx must not exceed acceptable threshold.
-If stress specification shows that scale-up requires changing rollout policy or hides memory leak by growing replica count, variant B remains a backup branch with manual confirmation, not automatic action.
+The first diff in specify.md records three blocks: WHAT (lower RSS below 80% in 10 minutes), WHY (prevent OOMKill and latency growth), constraints (do not touch stateful workloads, do not change the HPA, have a rollback in 6 minutes without improvement).
+On /plan the system compares two strategies: (A) restart the target pod and observe; (B) restart plus a temporary scale-up to four replicas.
+The verifier runs Given/When/Then: given a stateless pod and memory above 90% for 10 minutes; when only the target pod is restarted; then memory must drop below 80% and 5xx must not exceed the allowed threshold.
+If the stress spec shows that scale-up requires a change in rollout policy or hides a memory leak by growing the replica count, option B remains a backup branch with manual confirmation, not an automatic action.

-At implement step, dry-run is performed first.
-Then commit goes through GitOps and syncs to ArgoCD only on green validator status.
-The executor does not close the PagerDuty incident immediately after restart.
-It waits two monitoring windows, checks validation.md, verifies the security gate, and adds spec, tasks, commit, and validation result links to the comment.
-If after 6 minutes memory does not decrease or 5xx grows, rollback path activates, human_review is created, and readiness score is recalculated with the failed verification criterion.
+At the implement step, a dry run runs first.
+Then the commit goes through GitOps and is synchronized into ArgoCD only when the validator status is green.
+The executor does not close the PagerDuty incident immediately after the restart.
+It waits for two monitoring windows, reconciles validation.md, checks the safety gateway, and adds links to the spec, tasks, commit, and validation result in the comment.
+If after 6 minutes memory does not drop or 5xx grows, the rollback path is activated, a human_review is created, and the readiness score is recalculated against the failed verification criterion.

 Summary

-Production pipeline readiness is fixed by the 25-point model: five categories (Spec, Implementation, Verification, Process, Security) with equal weight of 5 points each repeat the SDD cycle stages.
-Equal weight is a principle: no category compensates for a gap in another, so threshold 23 permits no more than two partial gaps total.
-Production-ready — not below 23/25 with no critical validation and security gate violations.
-Dropping below threshold shifts auto-remediation to semi-manual mode until specification, policy, or execution path is fixed.
-Fully automated remediation remains the frontier scenario from the chapter header: permit it only after accumulating replay evidence and operator dry-run.
-Such a loop turns every future incident into a verifiable system improvement.
+The readiness of the production pipeline is captured by the 25-point model: five categories (Spec, Implementation, Verification, Process, Security) with equal weight of 5 points repeat the stages of the SDD cycle.
+Equal weight is the principle: no category compensates for a gap in another, so the 23 threshold allows at most two partial gaps in total.
+Production-ready means at least 23/25 with no critical violations in validation and the safety gateway.
+A drop below the threshold moves auto-remediation into semi-manual mode until the specification, the policy, or the execution path is fixed.
+Fully automated remediation remains a frontier scenario from the chapter header: allow it only after accumulating replay evidence and an operator-led dry run.
+Such a loop turns every future incident into a verifiable improvement of the system.

 Artifacts and Readiness Criteria